Phone: (605) 394-1240

 B.S.C., Meerut University

-The project emphasizes hands-on student training in biomaterials, drug delivery, and cancer biology while aligning with SD INBRE’s mission of fostering biomedical research and undergraduate mentorship in South Dakota.
-This study will also generate preliminary data supporting future NIH R15/STTR proposals.
+This pilot study will generate preliminary data supporting future NIH R15/STRR proposals and academic-year research.
+The project emphasizes hands-on student training in small molecule discovery, biofilm assays, anti-pathogenic biofilm modulation while aligning with SD INBRE's mission of fostering biomedical research and undergraduate mentorship in South Dakota.